Findlay Digital Academy

 19033 State Route 12, Arcadia

 The elementary, middle and high school are home of the Redskins where students are guaranteed the knowledge and skills required to succeed in this competitive and developing world.
-An enriched curriculum makes an outstanding learning environment in partnership with families and the community.
+An enriched curriculum makes for an outstanding learning environment in partnership with families and the community.

 Arlington Local Schools